 Getting vaccinated against infectious diseases is one of the most effective ways to protect your health while traveling abroad.
-Most travel vaccines need to be administered at least 1-month prior to departure to ensure maximum protection, says the U.S. CDC.
+Most travel vaccines need to be administered at least 1-month before departure to ensure maximum protection, says the U.S. CDC.

 The most common travel vaccines are as follows:

-VLA1553 is a monovalent, single dose, live-attenuated vaccine candidate, conducting late-stage, phase 3 studies.
-Valneva SE's VLA1553 is currently the only chikungunya vaccine candidate in clinical development showing fully sustained titers 1-year after a single vaccination.
-The VLA1553 program was granted Fast Track designation by the U.S. FDA in December 2018.
+VLA1553 is a monovalent, single dose, live-attenuated vaccine candidate conducting late-stage, phase 3 studies.
+Valneva SE's VLA1553 is currently the only chikungunya vaccine candidate in clinical development, showing fully sustained titers 1-year after a single vaccination.

 mRNA-1944 encodes a fully human IgG antibody originally isolated from B cells of a patient with a prior history of potent immunity against Chikungunya infection.
-It is composed of two mRNAs that encode the heavy and light chains of this anti-Chikungunya antibody within lipid nanoparticle technology.
+It comprises two mRNAs that encode this anti-Chikungunya antibody's heavy and light chains within lipid nanoparticle technology.